RandiRodz/LiDAR-Scout-Rover-Distributed-ROS-2-Navigation-Mapping-and-Sensing-System/README.md

 ## Odometry Drifting

-Odometry drifting is the cumulative error in a robot's estimated position and orientation (pose) over time.
-It is a common issue in autonomous vehicles and robotics that leads to the reported position slowly deviating from the actual observed position
+Odometry drift is the gradual accumulation of error in a robot’s estimated position and orientation over time.
+In mobile robotics, this causes the reported pose to slowly diverge from the rover’s true position, even when the system appears to be functioning normally.
 <img width="1872" height="1048" alt="Screenshot from 2026-05-12 23-54-44" src="https://github.com/user-attachments/assets/6f9fbc3b-e867-4fcc-8dcd-3f24413f5e29" />
-Here I is use PlotJuggler to stream and visualizes the orientation data from unilidar/imu topic.
+The figure above shows IMU orientation data from the /unilidar/imu topic visualized in PlotJuggler.(Moving)

 <img width="1872" height="1048" alt="Screenshot from 2026-05-12 23-54-53" src="https://github.com/user-attachments/assets/3f9cc39a-a807-46f7-8a40-7dc605bb1094" />
+Even while the rover was stationary, the signals showed high-frequency oscillations and slow drift over time.(Stationary)

-Because the LiDAR unit physically spins while the rover is stationary, mechanical vibration from the internal motor can couple directly into the built-in IMU.
-This introduces high-frequency oscillations in the IMU measurements, which appear as pitch and roll jitter even when the rover is not moving.
-Since the IMU is mounted inside the LiDAR assembly, small imbalances in the rotating mechanism can also create a persistent bias.
-Over time, that bias may be interpreted by the odometry or state-estimation pipeline as slow motion or rotation, which contributes to drift in yaw and instability in the estimated pose.
-As a result, the rover can appear to “shiver” in RViz through /odom or /tf even while physically stationary.
-To reduce the long-term effect of this drift, map-based correction was integrated so that localization could be periodically realigned against the environment rather than relying on odometry alone.
+This behavior is consistent with vibration coupling from the spinning LiDAR assembly into the built-in IMU.
+Because the LiDAR physically rotates during operation, mechanical vibration from the internal motor can be transferred directly into the IMU measurements.
+This produces high-frequency oscillations that appear as pitch and roll jitter even when the rover is not moving.
+Since the IMU is integrated inside the LiDAR unit, small imbalances in the rotating mechanism may also introduce a persistent bias.
+Over time, that bias can be interpreted by the odometry or state-estimation pipeline as slow motion or rotation, which contributes to yaw drift and instability in the estimated pose.

+As a result, the rover may appear to “shiver” in RViz through /odom or /tf despite remaining physically stationary.
+To reduce the long-term impact of this effect, map-based correction was integrated in Version 3 so that localization could be periodically realigned against the environment rather than relying only on odometry.

-Potential Fixes:
+Potential Fixes

-    Damping: Use rubber vibration isolators between the LiDAR mount and the rover chassis to decouple the motor noise from the metal frame.
+Mechanical damping: Use rubber vibration isolators between the LiDAR mount and the rover chassis to reduce the transmission of motor-induced vibration into the frame and IMU.

-    Zero-Velocity Updates: Configured to recognize when the rover is stationary so it can ignore the IMU drift while the wheels aren't turning.
+Zero-velocity updates: Configure the state-estimation system to detect when the rover is stationary so that IMU drift can be suppressed or weighted less heavily while the wheels are not moving.

+Additional filtering or tuning: Tune the odometry or sensor-fusion pipeline to better reject the dominant vibration frequency and reduce the effect of IMU noise on /odom.

 ## Current Status